jeffnyman/jvm-eschaton/src/test/java/com/testerstories/textadv/README.md

 The tests are not fully replicated in both types of test library.
 The TestNG test adds a way to conceptualize test conditions by providing data in a way that may make understanding what is being tested and why more clear.
 This is a theme that is important to consider because you are considering the level of abstraction and the mode of expression that you are using for tests.

+The `ParserSpecTest` is an example of trying a specification-based approach to the test expression.
+These tests are run via the JUnit runner and, as such, are reported as part of its execution.
+Like the TestNG set, this set of tests is currently not as fleshed out as the pure JUnit tests in `ParserTest` because the goal here is to show another method of expression.

 Keep in mind a key point: it's possible to have incredibly terrible code and yet still have good code coverage of it.
 Having tests, particularly if they did not drive your design, can give a false sense of confidence of some key aspects of quality: discoverability, maintainability, extensibility and so on.

 But can you use the tests to draw conclusions?